-Carers Australia recognises the additional finance strain the ongoing pandemic places on many unpaid carers.
-COVID-19 has impacted carers’ income, financial support and the costs associated with looking after the person they care for.
-The below information aims to provide some clarification about the financial supports available to carers.
+Carers Australia recognises the additional financial strain the ongoing pandemic has had on many carers.
+COVID-19 has impacted cares’ income, financial support and the costs associated with looking after the person they care for.
+The information below aims to provide some clarification about the financial supports currently available to carers.

 You should also be aware that a one-off Crisis Payment, which is equal to one week’s JobSeeker Payment or Youth Allowance for job seekers, is available for current recipients who are isolated at home due to COVID-19 and are in severe hardship.